"Fürth?" I asked my friend Clarissa raising a quizzical brow.

 What’s your favorite spot in Fürth?
 Why?

-I have at least three: The Stadtparkcafe with its extraordinary view on a section of the park.
+I have at least three: The Stadtparkcafe with its extraordinary view of a section of the park.
 The Panolio, an Italian restaurant located on the Waagplatz, which enchants you (also) because of its unique location.
 The Tannenbaum, a Franconian eatery where the world just seems to be fine.

 Do you have a recommendation for a vegan spot to eat?